projecthorus/oziplotter/doc/03_Inputs.md

 ![OziMux Screenshot](https://raw.githubusercontent.com/projecthorus/oziplotter/master/doc/images/ozimux.jpg)

 ## FldigiBridge
 [FldigiBridge](https://github.com/projecthorus/HorusGroundStation/blob/master/FldigiBridge.py), part of the HorusGroundStation repository, connects to ['dl-fldigi'](https://ukhas.org.uk/projects:dl-fldigi), and listens for telemetry in the [UKHAS standard format](https://ukhas.org.uk/communication:protocol).

-The telemetry string must use a CRC16 checksum.
+The telemetry string must use a CRC16 checksum, and have the following first format:
+* `$$CALLSIGN,sentence_id,time,latitude,longitude,altitude,other_data_here*CRC16\n`

 FldigiBridge cares not what modulation scheme (RTTY, or otherwise) your payload is using - it just reads the decoded data out of dl-fldigi via a TCP connection.
+Time/latitude/longitude/altitude are extracted and passed on if the checksum is valid.

 By default, FldigiBridge outputs data to UDP port 55683, which is a default setting within OziMux.